 Vertigo is a common symptom presenting in chiropractic patients, especially after head and neck trauma.
 Vertigo and dizziness can be a very disabling complaint.
 It is a sense of dizziness or spinning, sometimes associated with symptoms such as nausea, vomiting and sweating.

-In some cases you may have to be referred to a neurologist for further assessments.
-But the good news is that the most common causes respond well to conservative care.
+In some cases, you may have to be referred to a neurologist for further assessments.
+But the good news is that the most common cases, respond well to conservative care.

 One of the most common causes of vertigo and dizziness is Benign Paroxysmal Positional Vertigo (BPPV), also called Benign Vertigo or Positional Vertigo.

 Generally, about 20% of all cases of dizziness are due to BPPV and about 50% of all dizziness in older patients is due to BPPV.
 Other common causes include acute vestibular neuronitis or labyrinthitis.

 There are other, more serious, causes of vertigo such as stroke, tumours and neurological diseases such as MS. With these conditions there are other symptoms present as well and they are normally picked up in the chiropractic and neurological examination.